 Behavioral Evolution in the Red Fire Ant

-The behavioral evolution in the red fire ant species with the two different types of colonies, one with a single queen and one with multiple queens, has long puzzled biologists.
+The behavioral evolution in the red fire ant species, which has two distinct types of colonies —one with a single queen and one with multiple queens —has long puzzled biologists.
 An invisible border seems to exist between the two.
-Queen ants happening to wander between colonies are quickly destroyed by the male ants.
+The male ants quickly destroy the Queen ants that happen to wander between colonies.
 To understand what evolutionary mechanisms might be at play, molecular scientists have recently turned to the genome.

-At the Queen Mary University of London, a team of biochemists led by Rodrigo Pracana (pictured below) sequenced the whole genome in both colony types to examine the genetic difference between the two types of colonies – SB and Sb.
+At Queen Mary University of London, a team of biochemists led by Rodrigo Pracana (pictured below) sequenced the whole genome in both colony types to examine the genetic difference between the two types of colonies – SB and Sb.
 Surprisingly, rather than finding “slight, successive changes” as predicted by Charles Darwin’s theory of evolution, they discovered the two genes to be “highly divergent” from each other.

 Continue Reading